tigera-solutions/install-calico-on-aks/README.md

   az aks create --network-plugin kubenet --network-policy calico ...
   ```

 - Using `azure-cni` with `azure` network policy.
 This option configures the cluster with `azure-cni` and `azure` network policy engine.
 This policy engine implements basic [Kubernetes network policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/).
-In this configuration nodes and PODs use IPs from the same subnet range.
-In other words the POD network is routable.
-You can tell the POD network is routable if you cannot see a `routetable` resource in your cluster's auxiliary resource group.
-Such configuration allows for other Azure services to communicate with cluster PODs using their IPs.

-  >It is important to size the VNET properly for AKS cluster as IP exhaustion is a common issue for AKS clusters with routable POD-network.
+The bridge is used on each host to facilitate POD-to-POD communications.

   ```bash
   az aks create --network-plugin azure --network-policy azure ...
   ```

 - Using `azure-cni` with `Calico` network policy.
+In this configuration nodes and PODs use IPs from the same underlying VNET, and the POD IPs are configured as secondary IPs on the VM's Azure network interfaces.
+In this case the underlying VNET is fully aware of the pod IP addresses, and can route POD traffic without needing User Defined Routes.
+In other words, the POD-network is routable.
+You can tell whether the POD network is routable if you cannot see a `routetable` resource in your cluster's auxiliary resource group.

+  >It is important to size the VNET properly for AKS cluster as IP exhaustion is a common issue for AKS clusters with routable POD-network.

-This option is similar to previous one in terms of network configuration.
-However, `Calico` is used for network policy enforcement.
+  Such configuration allows for other Azure services to communicate with cluster PODs directly by using their IPs. `Calico` is used for network policy enforcement.

   >The installed `Calico` version is maintained by AKS controller and cannot be changed.